-Students and parents are responsible for student dress and appearance; they have the right to determine how the student dresses, provided that his or her attire is not destructive to BOCES property, complies with requirements for health and safety, does not interfere with or distract from the educational process, or infringe upon the rights of others.
+Students and parents are responsible for student dress and appearance; they have the right to determine how the student dresses, provided that their attire complies with requirements for health and safety, does not interfere with or distract from the educational process, or infringe upon the rights of others.
 The administration may take action in instances where individual dress does not meet these stated requirements.